 A lifelong Philadelphian, Jane Scaccetti has been a practicing CPA since 1977.
 She has extensive experience in tax and financial services for the family-owned and entrepreneurially driven business.
 Jane consults with public and privately owned companies and provides financial counseling to both corporate and individuals.

 Jane’s civic and community service includes serving as a trustee of Temple University.
-She also sits as a trustee of Salus University, where she chairs the Finance Committee.
-She served as chair of the board of Temple University Health System for 5 years from 2008-2013 and continues as a member of the Board of Directors chairing the Finance and Investment Committee.
-Jane is also the current chair of the board at Temple University Hospital.
+She also sits as a trustee of Salus University, where she chairs the Finance Committee, and serves on the board of the Philadelphia Center City District Foundation.
+She served as chair of the board of Temple University Health System for 5 years from 2008-2013 and was a member of its Board of Directors chairing the Finance and Investment Committee until 2018.
+Jane also served as chair of the board at Temple University Hospital until 2018.

 In 2016, Jane was elected to the board of Myers International (NYSE: MYE), an international manufacturer of polymer products for industrial, agricultural, automotive, commercial, and consumer markets.
 In 2015, Jane joined the board of Penn National Gaming, Inc. (NASDAQ: PENN).
 There she serves as chair of the Audit Committee.
 PENN owns and operates casinos and racetracks.
 Jane also serves on the board of Mathematica Policy Research and is a member of its Audit Committee.
 Previously, Jane was a member of the board of The Pep Boys (NYSE:PBY) from 2002-2016 until it was sold to a private firm in 2016.
 She served as chair of the Audit Committee and a member of the Nominations and Governance Committee.
 Effective in 2017, Jane has joined the board of directors of the Philadelphia Center City District Foundation.